quat1024/garden/garden/lingo-2.md

 Stumbled into The Words and got the blue ending.

 Spoiled myself on the teal ending by watching Icely play, lol.
 I'll hold off on doing that ending until i find something that hints it from ingame?
+I also corrected my understanding of the "change a letter" symbol (actually means "draw on a letter")

 Got infinite-O (just had to unsolve some panels in Daedalus, it was a ceiling gimmick, lol)